POcodingWER/POcodingWER.github.io/_includes/about/en.md

 ## 🚀 Introduction

-With over two years of hands-on experience, I've realized I need new challenges.
-To reignite my passion for development, I'm eager to dive into exciting projects, explore new technologies, and collaborate with like-minded developers.
+I'm a frontend developer who thrives on growth and innovation, constantly evolving my skills each day.
+With over two years of professional experience, I find fulfillment in embracing technical challenges and solving complex tasks.

-My journey began as a blockchain developer specializing in Solidity, and I've since expanded into front-end development.
-Currently, I'm deeply exploring the Vue and React ecosystems and enjoying every moment of it.
+My career began as a blockchain developer specializing in Solidity, and I've since expanded my expertise into frontend development.
+While maintaining the MetaClub web application, I successfully led the migration from Nuxt.js to React, implemented a transition from SSR to CSR that reduced operational costs, established a monorepo architecture for incremental improvements, and optimized licensing by transitioning from GSAP to Motion.js.

+On the technical side, I systematically documented Bluetooth transmission anomalies in laundry systems and implemented Sentry to create real-time monitoring capabilities, enhancing user experience and reducing issue detection time.
+Currently, I'm deeply exploring the Vue and React ecosystems while continuously growing through innovative projects and emerging technologies.

+I value enhancing team collaboration through effective communication and systematic documentation.
+In complex work environments, I've contributed to team efficiency through clear documentation.
+During large-scale refactoring, I initiated weekly technical knowledge-sharing sessions to facilitate seamless team communication, documented recurring development cases to build a knowledge sharing system, and introduced Storybook to improve designer-developer collaboration through component visualization and establishing common terminology.
+These approaches have delivered tangible results in meeting project timelines and enhancing collaborative team culture.

 ## 💻 Tech Stack